ts1257/INF657-Campus-Marketplace/README.md

 - Firebase configuration is currently committed in the project config and should be moved to environment variables for production use.
 - Remote image URLs depend on the availability and validity of external image hosts.
-- The one-page PDF reflection and demo video are not part of this repository and should be prepared separately for final submission.